dolittle/Studio/Source/DevTool/README.md

 * BUG: Missing Window buttons in the right corner on Windows
 * BUG: Starting point is not Home
 * Refresh button - reloads workspace
+* Don't start the Web frontend process if it doesn't have a web frontend
+* Override WebPack DevServer port with argument